 In a statement, Transportation Secretary Anthony Foxx said, “When trucks use less fuel, shipping costs go down.
 It’s good news all around, especially for anyone with an online shopping habit.”

 This move could also reduce oil consumption by up to 1.8 billion barrels over the lifetime of vehicles sold within the program.
-Although the initial cost to build the trucks will be roughly $26.1 billion, fuel savings and other benefits will give the U.S. economy $242 billion over the lifetime of trucks built between 2018 and 2017 within the new fuel standards, according to an impact analysis from the Environmental Protection Agency and Department of Transportation.
+Although the initial cost to build the trucks will be rough $26.1 billion, fuel savings and other benefits will give the U.S. economy $242 billion over the lifetime of trucks built between 2018 and 2017 within the new fuel standards, according to an impact analysis from the Environmental Protection Agency and Department of Transportation.

 With the anticipated deadline of this bill estimated between March 2016 and January 2017, the plan may fall into the hands of the next presidential administration, but hopefully, the new administration shares the same concern for environmental protection and continues to improve fuel standards and reduce the impacts of climate change.